Gum Depigmentation Treatment in Long Island

 When treatment is complete, patients can return to their normal day-to-day life with minimal discomfort.
 Patients should be able to talk and eat just as they naturally would.
 Most patients report that slight gum discomfort occurs after the procedure, but this symptom can be easily managed with over-the-counter pain medication.
 Call our offices in the case of severe pain.

 Why Choose Dr. Scharf?

-Dr. Scharf is one of the best periodontists in Long Island, New York for gum bleaching, dental implants, and all things restorative dental care.
-Board-certified by the periodontal society, certified in the LANAP procedure, and a innovator in dental implants, Dr. Scharf is more than capable of providing you with the quality dental care that you deserve.
-Let Dr. Scharf and his team make you feel cared for and completely comfortable with a personalized treatment plan for each of our patients .
+Dr. Scharf is one of the best periodontists in Long Island, New York for gum bleaching, dental implants, gum disease treatment and more.
+He is board-certified by the periodontal society, certified in the LANAP procedure, and an innovator in dental implants, Dr. Scharf is more than capable of providing you with the quality dental care that you deserve.
+Let Dr. Scharf and his team care for your dental needs and give you a personalized treatment plan to help bring you a brighter and healthier smile!
 Call (631) 604-4426 to schedule your appointment with Dr. Scharf today!
-A healthy smile is only an appointment with Dr. Sharf away!